kramiv/RemoteProjectRemo/README.md

 I will be figuring out a way to deploy some basic websites that will be easier to look at than this repo.

+I think I want to learn scala and try to deploy a full-stack app using just scala and aws. something primarily with those.

 https://www.youtube.com/watch?v=OfngvXKNkpM

 https://youtu.be/-ifcPnXHn8Q